 The KSU Library System is a participant in the University System of Georgia's Affordable Learning Georgia Initiative to promote student success by supporting the implementation of no-cost and low-cost textbooks.
 The Library System encourages faculty to include library materials and open access resources in their reading lists and course packs.
 Although the current policy does not allow for the purchase of print or electronic textbooks for individual courses and library ebook subscriptions only support single-user access (see section D. Format), a variety of multi-user materials are available through the library's catalog and databases, including digital newspapers, scholarly articles, images, videos, and open access textbooks.
-The library encourages faculty members to consult with their liaison librarianor the Scholarly Communications Librarian when considering replacing a course textbook with library resources.
+The library encourages faculty members to consult with their undergraduate liaison librarian, their graduate librarian, or the Scholarly Communications Librarian when considering replacing a course textbook with library resources.